The 10 Best Art Achievements of 2017

 ‘Ledger Drawing’ by Bear’s Heart (circa 1875–1878)

 In the hubbub of Frieze New York, I was stopped in my tracks by a beautiful prismatic drawing of a train.
 The fair vanished as I beheld this 1875 picture never seen in any museum and all but lost to history.
 It depicts a locomotive pulling a string of train cars through fields of corn, past fences, front yards, towns, and buildings.
 The artist is Bear’s Heart, one of 72 Cheyenne, Arapaho, and Kiowa prisoners of war found guilty that year without trial and taken by this train to Fort Marion, in Florida, where all of them were subjected to forced labor.
-This last look at life outside prison walls and freedom is a hymn to history, to defeat death, and a way to console the lost.
+This last look at life outside prison walls and freedom is a hymn to history, to defeat, to death, and a way to console the lost.
 It’s time to integrate works like this into art museums.

 Jonathan Horowitz’s Trump poster and the MAGA hat